Sovereign-backed green issuer finally emerges at COP29: IFR

 PHOTO

-Three years after it was first announced at the United Nations COP26 climate conference in Glasgow, a significant new ESG borrower backed by 15 rich countries including the US, Japan and the UK, has finally emerged at COP29 in Baku, Azerbaijan.
+Three years after it was first announced at the United Nations COP26 climate conference in Glasgow, a significant new ESG borrower backed by the US, Japan and the UK has finally emerged at COP29 in Baku, Azerbaijan.

 Rated AA+ by Fitch and Aa1 by Moody’s, the Climate Investment Funds Capital Markets Mechanism will employ a frontloading mechanism like the high profile International Finance Facility for Immunisation.

 CCMM – as it is known – is an offshoot of the Climate Investment Funds.
-CIF is a group of World Bank-managed trust funds founded in 2008 that operates in over 80 emerging markets and developing countries.
+CIF is a group of World Bank-managed trust funds founded in 2008 that operates in over 80 developing countries.

+CIF’s 15 sovereign backers have contributed US$12bn in “realised and unrealised” amounts to its funds.

-It will be the first platform to enable fundraising for multiple multilateral development banks.
-Six MDBs – the African Development Bank, Asian Development Bank, European Bank for Reconstruction and Development and Inter-American Development, plus the World Bank and its private-sector lender, the International Finance Corp – are its “implementing entities”, meaning they will distribute proceeds from its issuance in the form of equity, debt, mezzanine finance, guarantees and other instruments.
+CCMM will be the first platform to raise funding for multiple multilateral development banks.
+Six MDBs – the African Development Bank, Asian Development Bank, European Bank for Reconstruction and Development and Inter-American Development Bank, plus the World Bank and its private-sector lender, the International Finance Corporation – are its “implementing entities”, meaning they will distribute proceeds from its issuance in the form of equity, debt, mezzanine finance, guarantees and other instruments.

-It will also rank as the MDB sector’s first green pure play capital markets issuer.
-It will enable CIF’s Clean Technology Fund to commit US$500m a year for a decade to clean technology projects in low and middle-income countries.
-CTF's focus areas will include renewable energy, energy efficiency, sustainable transport and green industry.
+It will also rank as the MDB sector’s first wholly green capital markets issuer.
+It should enable CIF’s Clean Technology Fund to commit US$500m a year for a decade to clean technology projects in low and middle-income countries.

 “CCMM will mobilise private capital at scale and direct it to high-impact clean energy and clean technology investments,” said Tariye Gbadegesin, CEO at CIF, in a statement.